 What it builds: coordination, left-to-right hand movement, responsibility, pride.

-Takeaway: If your child resists, check whether the tool is too big or the task is too long.
+Takeaway: If your child resists, check whether the tool is too big, the target is unclear, or the task is too long.

 8. Puzzle Work with 4-8 Pieces